 - Life-threatening illness or medical emergency

-- Financial Inability of the guardian to meet minimum payments
+- The financial inability of the guardian to meet minimum payments

 - The marriage of the girl child, after 18 yrs of age

-2. What Documents Required at the Time of Closing the Account?
+2. What Are the Documents Required at the Time of Closing the Account?

-- In Case of Medical Reasons: Medical Certificate and Doctor’s recommendation.
+- In the case of medical reasons: Medical certificate and doctor’s recommendation.
 This type of closure is only given on the strictest grounds.

-- Life-threatening illness or medical emergency is now considered cause for full closure.
+- Life-threatening illnesses or medical emergencies are now considered as causes for full closure.

-- Accounts can be transferred from post office to bank and vice versa.
+- Accounts can be transferred from the post office to banks, and vice versa.

-- Few private banks have been authorized to open SSA accounts – ICICI, HDFC, Axis and IDBI.
+- A few private banks have been authorised to open SSYA accounts – ICICI, HDFC, Axis, and IDBI.

-- Balance, interest and withdrawal on SSA are non-taxable.
+- Balance, interest and withdrawal on SSYA are non-taxable.

-- The electronic deposit has been allowed for those banks and post offices that have the facility.
+- Electronic deposits have been allowed for those banks and post offices that have the facility.

 - The scheme can be availed for adopted daughters.

-The Government has given a high priority to this scheme, and it has the highest interest rate for savings schemes.
-It is an easily accessible scheme for middle and lower income families, and it has the potential to make drastic improvements in the lives of girls in India, in the coming decades.
+The Government has given high priority to this scheme, and it has the highest interest rate for savings schemes.
+It is an easily accessible scheme for middle and lower-income families, and it has the potential to make drastic improvements to the lives of girls in India, over the coming decades.